“I worked all those years, coming to work every day, doing a great job. Each year there was a raise and eventually more responsibility.

 Riding it out is not an option

-You can’t wait till you are fired or laid off to try to revitalize your career.
-At this point of the ambush, you are not in the right mental shape to put a plan together.
-The process must be ongoing, especially when things are going good.
+You can’t wait until you are fired or laid off to try to revitalize your career.
+At that point of the ambush, you are not in the right mental shape to put a plan together.
+The career process must be ongoing, especially when things are going good.
 The juices flow better when you are in that state of mind.

 You have to use every business encounter and conversation as an interview.
 Make the connection mean something.
 My friend had access to numerous boards and their influential members, but never once did he have a career conversation.
 Never once did he do coffee, lunch or dinner.